SekibOmazic/myoo/README.md

 - `Observable.from(x)`
 - More operators (and tests)
 - publish to npm
-- Also use `lift` Operator concept to get rid of all this closures
+- Also use `lift` Operator concept to get rid of all those closures